5 Different Types of Wasps in Minnesota

 Bald-faced hornets can also spray a noxious substance that can cause irritation and swelling.

-Despite their aggressive nature, bald-faced hornets benefit the ecosystem as they help control other insect populations.
+Despite their aggressive nature, bald-faced hornets benefit the ecosystem by helping control other insect populations.
 These wasps are also important pollinators.

 3. Ichneumon Wasp